agda/agda-pkg/README.md

 ### Installation of multiple packages at once

-We may want to install multiple libraries at once, so we have two options:
+To install multiple libraries at once, we have two options:

 1. Using the inline method